 - 8 Teaching the Pose: Help Your Students with These Cues

 - 10 Counter Poses

 What is a Yoga Squat?

 As one of the best hip openers Garland Pose or “yogi squat” is like the deeper, more flexible cousin of a conventional squat.
 Instead of stopping when your knees and hips reach 90 degrees, a yoga squat keeps dropping downward until your tailbone hovers above the floor.
-In its full expression, the yoga squat results in your hips dropped down by your ankles and your hip flexors deeply stretching.
-You place your hands in prayer position at heart center and use your elbows to gently push your knees apart for a deeper hip opening.
+In its full expression, the yoga squat results in your hips dropping down by your ankles and your hip flexors deeply stretching.
+You place your hands in the prayer position at the heart center and use your elbows to gently push your knees apart for a deeper hip opening.